Industrial Serial Device Servers & Converters

 Select models feature optocoupler isolation that completely blocks destructive stray currents, eliminating RS485 ground loop noise in high-EMI environments.

 Run legacy SCADA software over TCP/IP seamlessly.
-Our VirCom utility maps the remote server to a local Windows COM port with zero code modification.
+Our utility acts as a robust COM port redirector, mapping the remote server to a local Virtual COM port on Windows with zero code modification.

-Not just bare clear transmission.
-On-board processors actively convert Modbus RTU to Modbus TCP and cache data to avoid polling collisions.
+Not just bare transparent transmission.
+On-board processors function as a dedicated Modbus gateway, actively translating protocols and caching edge data to avoid polling collisions.

 Skip the catalog.
 Here are the most deployed hardware platforms chosen by our system integrators.